Composition, form of production and packaging

 The initial dose for monotherapy is 5-15 mg / kg / day, then gradually increase the dose by 5-10 mg / kg per week.

+The recommended daily dose is about 1-2 g, i.Рµ.
 20-25 mg / kg.
 If necessary, the dose may be increased to a maximum dose of 2.5 g / day (30 mg / kg).

 The maximum dose is 30 mg / kg / day (in patients with accelerated metabolism of valproic acid, the maximum dose can be increased to 60 mg / kg / day under the control of the concentration of valproic acid in blood plasma).